aws-quickstart/cdk-eks-blueprints/docs/addons/karpenter.md

 ## Functionality

 1. EKS VPC subnets are tagged with the following (as required by Karpenter): `kubernetes.io/cluster/$CLUSTER_NAME`.
-2. Creates Karpenter Node Role, Karpenter Instance Profile, and Karpenter Controller Policy.
+2. Creates Karpenter Node Role, Karpenter Instance Profile, and Karpenter Controller Policy (Please see Karpenter documentation [here](https://karpenter.sh/docs/getting-started/) for more details on what is required and why)
 3. Creates `karpenter` namespace.
 4. Creates Kubernetes Service Account, and associate AWS IAM Role with Karpenter Controller Policy attached using [IRSA](https://docs.aws.amazon.com/emr/latest/EMR-on-EKS-DevelopmentGuide/setting-up-enable-IAM.html).
 5. Deploys Karpenter helm chart in the `karpenter` namespace, configuring cluster name and cluster endpoint on the controller by default.